 Keeping things on the formal side is recommended at most offices, and most interviews require wearing a suit.

 On the other hand, startup interviews are relaxed, so you don’t necessarily have to wear one.

-The starting point for an interview outfit is the shirt.
+The starting point for an interview outfit is the dress shirt.
 I suggest you stick to light-colored shirts.

 They give off a soft, calm feeling and are a safer and better option for a first impression.

 The traditional light blue, light pink, white, and even light grey are good shirt color options.